Last updated on by

 Dear Al, Thank you for all the information you have sent me.
 I used the Pushing the Wall exercise [from the newsletter] in both tai chi and qigong classes I teach.
 Everyone was as amazed as was I the first time I practiced it!
 I had never been exposed to that before.

 You may wonder, why did so many people - whether they are beginning students or accomplished instructors - respond so positively to the exercise?
 What makes this exercise so special?

 WHEN YOU LOOK AT HOW Tai Chi is taught, there are three different methods that instructors use.
 I like to call them The "Three E's" of Tai Chi Teaching Styles.
-And for many people, the exercise in our mini-course - the one that they so enthusiastically respond to - is their first taste of the "Third E" method of instruction.
+And for many people, the exercise in our free lessons - the one that they so enthusiastically respond to - is their first taste of the "Third E" method of instruction.